Appi Ski Resort

 Ability: Strong Intermediate to Expert

-If you are heading to the Iwate & Akita regions these PRIVATE guiding trips will maximise your Tohoku powder experience.
-Minimum 4 days.
-In-resort powder hunting, lift-access sidecountry & backcountry touring options.
-Resorts include Shizukuishi, Geto Kogen, Tazawako, Ani, Hachimantai, Amihari & Appi Kogen.
+These PRIVATE guided trips will maximise your Northern Tohoku powder experience.
+Minimum 3 nights/3 days guiding.
+Options of in-resort powder hunting, lift-access sidecountry & backcountry touring options.
+Resorts include Shizukuishi, Geto Kogen, Tazawako, Ani, Hachimantai, Amihari & Appi.

 Base/invoice currency is Japanese Yen